dongsubs/PDF_splitter_by_Barcode_with_Java/README.md

 PDF file which was scanned, can be splitted by Barcode information included in the document.

-- developed by Lee, Dong Sub (이동섭) 2021
+- developed by Lee, DongSub (이동섭) 2021
 - Free and opensource software, so my own developed code is released as MIT license
 - everyone can use my own developed code freely but there is no warranty or legal responsibility to me at any conditions.